-FREELANCERS WITH BILL GENTILE LOGLINE They are a new breed of journalist.
+LOGLINE They are a new breed of journalist.
 Daring, determined and tech-savvy, freelance foreign correspondents fill the void left by mainstream media retreating from international news coverage.
 With passion, creativity and the latest technology, they tell the human stories and report on the critical issues that demand our attention.
 And they do so without concessions or compromises.
-Independent journalist Bill Centile introduces us to these dedicated professionals searching for truth on the ground.
+Independent journalist Bill Gentile introduces us to these dedicated professionals searching for truth on the ground in some of the farthest corners of the earth.